 A Cross-disciplinary Learning Environment

 We believe that the most robust knowledge can be found when human reason, respected in its own right, is guided by the light of faith.
 Our Faculty value the necessary and fruitful partnership between philosophy and theology, creating a communal learning environment suffused with this interdisciplinary approach.
-This is what our students come here for.
+This is why students come to DSPT.

 Since the 13th century, Dominican educational centers have incorporated the works of ancient Greek philosophers, of Muslim and Jewish scholars, and of many contemporary philosophers and theologians.
-Remaining rooted in this tradition, our students and professors engage in conversations inside and outside of the classroom that are not bound by particular ideologies.
+Remaining rooted in this tradition, our students and professors engage in conversations inside and outside of the classroom, exploring a variety of ideologies and concerns of contemporary culture.

 DSPT offers a concurrent study option in MA Philosophy and MA Theology (Concurrent MA Option) where qualified students focus their study and research in a particular manner on those dynamic cross-sections between philosophy and theology and receive 2 MA degrees with one integrated thesis.
 For the lay scholar, the Concurrent MA Option makes available the comprehensive breadth of Dominican education.